Cognex (NASDAQ:CGNX) Given New $75.00 Price Target at Cowen

-Cognex (NASDAQ:CGNX – Get Rating) had its price objective reduced by Cowen from $95.00 to $75.00 in a report released on Tuesday morning, The Fly reports.
+Cognex (NASDAQ:CGNX – Get Rating) had its price target decreased by Cowen from $95.00 to $75.00 in a report issued on Tuesday, Stock Target Advisor reports.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, June 3rd.
-Investors of record on Friday, May 20th will be issued a $0.065 dividend.
-This represents a $0.26 dividend on an annualized basis and a dividend yield of 0.52%.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, June 3rd.
+Stockholders of record on Friday, May 20th will be issued a dividend of $0.065 per share.
 The ex-dividend date is Thursday, May 19th.
-Cognex’s dividend payout ratio is currently 16.77%.
+This represents a $0.26 annualized dividend and a dividend yield of 0.52%.
+Cognex’s dividend payout ratio (DPR) is currently 16.77%.

-Institutional investors and hedge funds have recently made changes to their positions in the stock.
-CIBC Asset Management Inc lifted its position in Cognex by 11.9% in the fourth quarter.
-CIBC Asset Management Inc now owns 8,456 shares of the scientific and technical instruments company’s stock valued at $658,000 after buying an additional 901 shares during the last quarter.
-DekaBank Deutsche Girozentrale lifted its position in Cognex by 12.1% in the fourth quarter.
-DekaBank Deutsche Girozentrale now owns 763,795 shares of the scientific and technical instruments company’s stock valued at $59,785,000 after buying an additional 82,387 shares during the last quarter.
-LPL Financial LLC lifted its position in Cognex by 20.6% in the third quarter.
-LPL Financial LLC now owns 46,727 shares of the scientific and technical instruments company’s stock valued at $3,748,000 after buying an additional 7,996 shares during the last quarter.
-Envestnet Asset Management Inc. lifted its position in Cognex by 15.5% in the fourth quarter.
-Envestnet Asset Management Inc. now owns 223,704 shares of the scientific and technical instruments company’s stock valued at $17,395,000 after buying an additional 30,059 shares during the last quarter.
-Finally, Franklin Resources Inc. lifted its position in Cognex by 4.5% in the third quarter.
-Franklin Resources Inc. now owns 936,451 shares of the scientific and technical instruments company’s stock valued at $75,122,000 after buying an additional 40,266 shares during the last quarter.
-88.85% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds and other institutional investors have recently bought and sold shares of the business.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp raised its position in shares of Cognex by 0.4% in the third quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 32,584 shares of the scientific and technical instruments company’s stock valued at $2,614,000 after buying an additional 124 shares during the last quarter.
+Spire Wealth Management raised its holdings in Cognex by 81.0% in the 4th quarter.
+Spire Wealth Management now owns 333 shares of the scientific and technical instruments company’s stock valued at $26,000 after acquiring an additional 149 shares during the last quarter.
+HighTower Advisors LLC lifted its stake in shares of Cognex by 0.7% during the 3rd quarter.
+HighTower Advisors LLC now owns 23,049 shares of the scientific and technical instruments company’s stock worth $1,850,000 after purchasing an additional 154 shares during the period.
+Beese Fulmer Investment Management Inc. boosted its holdings in shares of Cognex by 6.2% during the first quarter.
+Beese Fulmer Investment Management Inc. now owns 2,760 shares of the scientific and technical instruments company’s stock worth $213,000 after purchasing an additional 160 shares during the last quarter.
+Finally, Mercer Global Advisors Inc. ADV grew its position in shares of Cognex by 1.9% in the fourth quarter.
+Mercer Global Advisors Inc. ADV now owns 8,514 shares of the scientific and technical instruments company’s stock valued at $662,000 after purchasing an additional 162 shares during the period.
+88.85% of the stock is owned by institutional investors and hedge funds.

 Cognex Company Profile (Get Rating)